1. Welcome to Note

 The Quantization Tab.

-The Quantization Icon Is Visible While in Instrument View.
+The Quantization Icon in the Instrument View.

 The Velocity Tab.